google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Staying in touch

-Join our [mailing list] for announcements and discussions and announcements.
+Join our [mailing list] for announcements and discussions.
 If you use ClusterFuzzLite, please fill out [this form] so we know who is using it.
 This gives us an idea of the impact of ClusterFuzzLite and allows us to justify working on it.

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration